marczz/rest-sphinx-memo/source/ReST.rst

    - resize the figure before including it,
    - use the ``:scale:`` option that is supported and generates a latex ``\scalebox``
-   - or put a distinct laTeX code in an ``only:: latex`` directive that use something like::
+   - or put a distinct laTeX code in an ``raw:: latex`` directive that use something like::

        \includegraphics[width=60mm, height=40mm]{myfig.png}